Key Quote

 Technique 1 — PERSONIFICATION / PATHETIC FALLACY IN REVERSE

 Wordsworth uses sustained personification to present nature as joyful and sentient: the birds 'hopped and played', the budding twigs 'spread out their fan / To catch the breezy air'.
-However, this is pathetic fallacy in reverse — rather than nature reflecting human emotion, nature's happiness contrasts with the speaker's grief.
+However, this is pathetic fallacypathetic fallacy — Attributing human emotions to nature or weather in reverse — rather than nature reflecting human emotion, nature's happiness contrasts with the speaker's grief.
 The effect is deeply unsettling: nature thrives while humanity self-destructs.

-The anaphora of 'And' at the start of multiple stanzas creates a cumulative, list-like structure, as though the speaker is cataloguing evidence of nature's joy to build a case against human cruelty.
-Each new natural image becomes another piece of testimony against 'what man has made of man', intensifying the speaker's lamentation (expression of grief).
+The anaphoraanaphora — Repetition of a word or phrase at the start of successive clauses of 'And' at the start of multiple stanzas creates a cumulative, list-like structure, as though the speaker is cataloguing evidence of nature's joy to build a case against human cruelty.
+Each new natural image becomes another piece of testimony against 'what man has made of man', intensifying the speaker's lamentationlamentation — A passionate expression of grief or sorrow.

 Key Words